 Las Vegas, Nevada

 The many casinos along the Las Vegas Strip have been drawing gamblers, partiers, and other kinds of tourists for decades.
 With glitzy casinos lining the streets full of over-the-top décor and attractions – you can find replicas of the Statue of Liberty, Eiffel Tower, and Trevi Fountain, a lagoon for gondola rides, a roller coaster, and more – you don’t even have to gamble to have a good time.
 You can easily devote a day to walking the Strip and taking pictures of the different casinos.
 Even if it’s your first visit, you’ll recognize lots of places from tv shows and movies.
 Don’t forget to catch one of the fountain shows outside of the Bellagio while you’re at it.
 After dark, the Strip really comes to life with neon lights and a people out and about.
 There are plenty of restaurants to suit every taste and budget along the way, and the hardest part might be choosing one to eat at.
-You can also enjoy some of the nightly entertainment, with popular acts like the Backstreet Boys and Cirque du Soleil performing regularly.
+You can also enjoy some of the nightly entertainment, with popular acts like Cirque du Soleil performing regularly.

 Visit the iconic Hoover Dam